Matthew Schultz: Later works

 Schultz works in shamanic and indigenous practices.
 He creates sacred geometric artwork and mandalas.
 Now, he utilizes the A.T.G. to generate chakra healing frequencies and binaural beat mediations.
-In 2012 he published a book and corresponding CD titled Mandalas and runs events and exhibitions based on the sacred geometry.
+In 2012 he published a book and corresponding CD titled Mandalas and runs events and exhibitions based on sacred geometry.
 He was the keynote speaker at the Buckminster Fuller: Exploring the Sacred Geometry of Nature art show.

 In 2020, Schultz's book, titled The Dark and the Light - Trauma, Addiction, Shamanism, Ayahuasca, was released.
-The book is about mystical beliefs such as indigenous and sacred practices.
+In this memoir, Schultz not only shares his experiences with sacred medicines and indigenous rituals but also bizarre stories from his childhood.